AnirudhG07/mactags.yazi/README.md

 [[manager.prepend_keymap]]
 on = ["b", "f"]
 run = "plugin mactags --args=find_all"
-desc = "find all files with set color"
+desc = "find all files with input set of tags"
 ```

 ### Input